Finding out more about genetic genealogy

 Aulicino, Emily D. (2014) Genetic genealogy: the basics and beyond.
 Bloomington, IN: AuthorHouse.

 Bettinger, Blaine.
-(2016) The Family Tree Guide to DNA Testing and Genetic Genealogy.
+(2019) The Family Tree Guide to DNA Testing and Genetic Genealogy, 2nd edition.
 Cincinnati, Ohio: Family Tree Books.

 Kennett, Debbie.
 (2012) DNA and social networking: a guide to genealogy in the twenty-first century.
 Stroud: The History Press.